gothub/sandbox/jsonld-notes.md

 ```

-which is RDF serialized to:
+which would be RDF serialized to:

 ```
 _:b0 <http://schema.org/name> "Donald Trump" .